JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/widestpossiblechoice.png)

 Given that the 'property swap' option was subsequently withdrawn in 2010, it can be argued that the scheme doesn't comply with the PSED because one of the mitigation measures set out in the EqIA which underlies the AAAP have been withdrawn.
-Indeed it was the only mitigation measure that would have enabled leaseholders to remain homeowners in the borough.
+Indeed it was the only mitigation measure that would have enabled leaseholders to remain 100% homeowners in the borough - i.e. not impoverished by the shared ownership options.

 Inspector Coffey said that leaseholders are left with two bleak options: moving out of the area or remaining but being impoverished.
 Like-for-like swap was the only option that would have enabled leaseholders to remain in the area without being impoverished. *We will need to show that the shared equity deal impoverishes leaseholders despite change in the £16k policy*

 ## Non conformity with AAAP

 ### Retail
 AAAP policy COM6 says _"Provide 1,750 square metres of new local retail facilities (convenience retail, cafes and restaurants) within the action area core"._

+How much retail is being provided in the new FDS planning application?

 ### BRE Sunlight/Daylight
-Show in detail how the private high-rise blocks on the park front will seriously affect daylight in the affordable units behind.
+See what the new FDS application does about the BRE sunlight/daylight issues.
+Given the density it will be difficult to resolve.

 Policy A6.7.8 of the AAAP says _"At least 75% of apartments in each development should have dual aspect."_
 How many of the homes in the new FDS application are due to be dual aspect?